Table of Contents

 validation

-After adding the tool, select the required localization service to validate in the corresponding tool.
+Connect to the Mega Positioning Service After adding the tool, you need to select the positioning service to be verified in the corresponding tool.

 validation